Get insider access

 4. Best Lower Mid-Range Audiophile Headphones

-The Philips Fidelio X2HR are the best lower mid-range headphones for audiophiles we've tested.
-These open-backs have a very good passive soundstage that makes music feel as though it's coming from speakers in front of you rather than inside your head.
-It's not as immersive as the more expensive HiFiMan Sundara 2020, which is to be expected.
-However, the Philips are just as comfortable to wear for long listening sessions.
+The Sennheiser HD 560S are the best lower mid-range headphones for audiophiles we've tested.
+These open-backs have a decent passive soundstage that makes music feel as though it's coming from speakers in front of you rather than inside your head.
+It's not quite as immersive as the more expensive HiFiMan Sundara 2020, but it still feels more open than most closed-backs.
+On the plus side, the Sennheiser are just as comfortable to wear for long listening sessions.

 See our review